goblinrieur/Cosmic-Conquest-1982/README.md

 Project seems abandoned since about 2 years now.

+- [ ] Modernize all the code & remove some useless words that are no more needed here
 - [ ] code documentation is currently so bad...
+- [ ] key map is not pleasant to me
+- [ ] there are no score file generated
+- [ ] will try to do some improvement too
 - [X] games is not starting automatically on load
-- [ ] key map is not pleasant to me
+- [X] missing LICENSE file as there was originally no file the [unlicensed](./LICENSE) is the one to use.
 - [X] missing a quit in game to go back to system
+- [X] no gforth version checking
 - [X] there are no colors
-- [ ] there are no score file generated
 - [X] why is there 2 key press needed on start
-- [ ] will try to do some improvement too
-- [ ] and many things not yet discovered
-- [X] no gforth version checking
-- [ ] Modernize all the code & remove some useless words that are no more needed here
 - [X] will include original magazine notes too
-- [X] missing LICENSE file as there was originally no file the [unlicensed](./LICENSE) is the one to use.

 # References